 - Veteran's Crisis Line: Call to reach caring, qualified responders within the U.S. Department of Veterans Affairs; many of them are veterans themselves.
 This free support is confidential, available 24/7, and serves all veterans, service members, National Guard and Reserve, and their families and friends.
 Call 800-273-8255 or text 838255, support for deaf and hard of hearing: 800-799-4889.
 Online chat is available at https://www.veteranscrisisline.net/.

-Violence Prevention & Intervention
+Violence Prevention & Crisis Intervention

 - Illinois Domestic Violence Hotline